bop15bh/SorghumLeafFBA/Constrain_Leaf/README.md

+## Code used to reconstruct and constrain two-cell Sorghum leaf FBA model
-Sorghum_ReconstructionFEB25.m is pipeline to build generic sorghum bicolor reconstruction SorghumBicolorPMNV8.mat is generic sorghum model
+1. Initial pipeline to build base sorghum model: Sorgh
+2.
+3